-Multilane, Two-Lane and Arterial Segments (HCM 1994 - Chapters 7, 8, and 11) - All non-freeway surface street segments were evaluated based on the volume to capacity ratio (V/C) dependant on the local free-flow speed, cross-section, number of lanes, % no-passing zones, and functional class.
+• Multilane, Two-Lane and Arterial Segments (HCM 1994 - Chapters 7, 8, and 11) - All non-freeway surface street segments were evaluated based on the volume to capacity ratio (V/C) dependant on the local free-flow speed, cross-section, number of lanes, % no-passing zones, and functional class.

-Multilane and Two-Lane highways were evaluated primarily based on the current volumes as measured through 72-hour traffic counts at 23 locations throughout the county.
+Multilane and Two-Lane highways were evaluated primarily based on the current volumes as measured through 72-hour traffic counts at 21 locations throughout the county.
 These counts and resulting V/C were then compared to the applicable criteria in the HCM 1994 to determine the respective LOS.

-Many arterial segments used by C/CAG for CMP purposes (called "CMP Segments") span several blocks and include multiple signals and/or stop controlled If an Intersection Segment is defined as a segment from one intersections. controlled intersection to the next, the CMP segments are a collection of consecutive Intersection Segments.
+Many arterial segments used by C/CAG for CMP purposes (called "CMP Segments") span several blocks and include multiple signals and/or stop controlled intersections.
+If an Intersection Segment is defined as a segment from one controlled intersection to the next, the CMP segments are a collection of consecutive Intersection Segments.
+INRIX segmentation, known as TMC segments, are many times longer or shorter than the desired limits for the CMP Segments.
 Jacobs methodology of travel time estimation can calculate average speeds at the Intersection Segment level and these data can be aggregated to calculate the average speeds at the CMP segment level.
 The average speed on each CMP segment is computed as the ratio of total length of the segment to the sum of average travel time on each individual intersection segment within the CMP segment.
-The average travel time on each intersection segment is computed as the arithmetic mean of travel times of individual floating car runs on that segment.
-The travel times of individual floating car runs are calculated by measuring the time taken by a floating car to travel from the middle of one controlled intersection to the middle of the next controlled intersection.
+The average travel time on each intersection segment is computed as the arithmetic mean of travel times of accumulated data within the TMC segment.
 The average speed thus accounts for time in motion and time spent at the signals or stop signs.